erew70/prodinfo-injection-tool/README.md

 * Amiibos already work from prodinfo_gen but if you want i can add support for those injections if you want

-⚠️ please dont go online after using this tool (yet) ⚠️

 # so how does this work?